FuelLabs/fuels-rs/docs/src/contracts/the-setup-contract-test-macro.md

 # The setup_contract_test! macro

+When deploying contracts with the `abigen!` macro, as shown in the previous sections, the user can:
+- change the default configuration parameters
+- launch several providers
+- create multiple wallets
-When deploying contracts with the `abigen!` macro, as shown in the previous sections, the user has the ability to change the default configuration parameters, lunch several providers, create multiple wallets, create specific assets, etc. However, it is often the case that we want to test only the contract methods and we want to simply deploy the contract with the default configuration parameters.
+- create specific assets, etc.

+However, it is often the case that we want to test only the contract methods and we want to simply deploy the contract with the default configuration parameters.
 The `setup_contract_test!` macro does exactly that.
-When expanded, the `setup_contract_test!` macro will: run the abigen, launch a local provider, setup one wallet and deploy the selected contract.
+When expanded, the `setup_contract_test!` macro will:
+1. run the `abigen`
+2. launch a local provider
+3. setup one wallet
+4. deploy the selected contract

 The setup code that you have seen in previous sections gets reduced to:

 ```rust,ignore
 {{#include ../../../examples/contracts/src/lib.rs:deploy_contract_setup_macro_short}}